qrman/qrman.github.io/_posts/2017-02-09-pipeline-pattern-plumber-quest.markdown

 ### Describing a problem ###

-Back then in old good Java 7 days one of my favourite design pattern was *Pipeline Pattern*.
+Back then in old good Java 7 days, one of my favourite design pattern was *Pipeline Pattern*.
 Following this pattern allows me to have my code very well organized.
 Especially when request processing requires many steps.